lkodinsson/MARS/Basic/PHB.md

 # Resting

-At some point during an adventure you may find yourself low on your resources (Health, Endurance, Stamina, and Mana).
+At some point during an adventure you may find yourself low on your resources (health, endurance, stamina, and mana).
 In order to restore these resources, you need to rest.
 There are two different types of rests: the short rest, and the long rest.
 Depending on the type of rest performed, you will recover an amount of your spent resources.

 ##### Table: Rest Recovery Rates
 | Resource | Short Rest | Long Rest |